9t8/galum/README.md

 GraphQL needs more curly braces.

-There is totally not a security problem in `api/send`.
+There is not a security problem in `api/send`.

 ## `public` Schema